Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Introduction

-Troyan and Morrill~\cite{Troyan2020} consider agents with bounded rationality from the opposite perspective and introduce the concept of non-obvious manipulability (NOM) to study the types of manipulations available to a cognitively limited agent.
+\cite{Troyan2020} consider agents with bounded rationality from the opposite perspective and introduce non-obvious manipulability (NOM) to study the types of manipulations available to a cognitively limited agent.
 In contrast to OSP, where the worst-case truthful outcome must be at least as good as the best-case dishonest outcome, NOM stipulates that both the best- and worst-case truthful outcomes are no worse than the best- and worst-case dishonest outcomes, respectively.
-They provide a characterisation of NOM in the context of direct mechanisms and classify existing mechanisms as either obviously manipulable (OM) or NOM in the settings of school choice, two-sided matching, and auctions.
-They show, similarly to \cite{Li2017}, that a manipulation is obvious if and only if it can be recognised by a cognitively limited agent.
-They go on to characterise OM matching mechanisms as ones which are either stable or which Pareto-dominate a stable mechanism, and moreover show that all stable mechanisms are individually rational, Pareto efficient, and NOM.
-For the case of auctions they show that a generalisation of the second-price single-item auction is NOM, the double auction for bilateral trade is OM, and finally that every efficient, individually rational, and weakly budget balanced mechanism for bilateral trade is OM.
+They provide a characterisation for direct-revelation NOM mechanisms and classify existing mechanisms as either obviously manipulable (OM) or NOM in the settings of school choice, two-sided matching, and auctions.
+They show that a manipulation is obvious if and only if it can be recognised by a cognitively limited agent.
+They go on to characterise the class of NOM matching mechanisms for settings subject to both one-sided and two-sided manipulations, then show that for generalisations of first-price and second-price auctions, the former is OM while the latter is NOM.
+Finally they show that every efficient, IR, WBB mechanism for bilateral trade is OM.